justinnavarr0-ga/course-materials/projects/project-2/deploying-to-railway.md

         ```

     <img src="images/railway/variable_added.png" width="450px"/>
+    Make sure you change your callback url to reflect the production url NOT LOCALHOST

+1. You will also need to add a new authorized redirect URI on Googles Cloud API service for the People API

 1. Once that is complete you can navigate to the Deployments tab to finish the deployment and click view logs.

     <img src="images/railway/view_deployment.png" style="height:400px;width:100%;"/>